justjamesnow/justjamesnow.github.io/_posts/2018-1-1-TESTAHHH.md

 ---
 layout: post
-title: TEST AHHHH
+title: Test Post #1
 ---

-Does this work?
+Apparently I need to use Markdown for this stuff too.